DevExpress-Examples/winforms-pictureedit-add-custom-graphic-operation-watermark/Readme.md

 The WinForms PictureEdit control integrates an image editor that allows users to perform common graphic operations:

 * Crop and straighten
-* Adjust brightness, contrast and saturation
+* Adjust brightness, contrast, and saturation
 * Mirror
 * Rotate, etc.

 This example shows how to extend the image editor.
-The example adds a custom commands that allows you to watermark the image:
+The example adds custom commands that allow you to watermark the image:

 ![WinForms PictureEdit - Watermark Images](pictureedit-editor-watermark.png)